-Did you know that only about ⅓ of couples talk about money before getting married or moving in together?
+Did you know that only about ⅓ of couples ask important money questions for couples before getting married or moving in together?
 Before I married my seriously awesome husband, I was determined NOT to be one of those couples.
 So I did some Google searching and, based on the results, asked him a bunch of questions about finances.

 I thought we’d talked about all the important money issues.
 We both had pretty manageable debt situations, and we’d discussed me staying at home when we had kids.
 What else could there be to talk about?
 Right?
 Ha!